qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/data_binding/stores.rst

 JSONP Store
 -----------

-The `JSONP <http://ajaxian.com/archives/jsonp-json-with-padding>`_ store is based on the :ref:`JSON store <pages/data_binding/stores#JSON Store>` but uses a script tag for loading the data.
+The `JSONP <http://ajaxian.com/archives/jsonp-json-with-padding>`_ store is based on the :ref:`JSON store <pages/data_binding/stores#json store>` but uses a script tag for loading the data.
 Therefore, a parameter name for the callback and an URL must be specified.

 The following code shows how to use the JSONP data store.